luftreich/blog_source/source/home/index.markdown

 {% img left /images/portrait.jpg Portrait %}

 This is Jinghao Shi.
 I am currently a first year Ph.D. student in [Department of Computer Science and Engineering][cse], [University at Buffalo][ub].

 I received my B.S. degree in 2011 on Computer Science at [University of Science and Technology of China][ustc].
 Then I came to [University of Hong Kong][hku].
 I spent one year and a half there, before I dropped my program and came to Buffalo, due to personal reasons.

 This site is generated using [Octopress][octopress], and hosted in [Github Pages][github].
 You can find more about [my projects][projects] and [blogs][blog].

+###Teaching